ANALYSIS-As Bank of Japan switches gears, roaring dollar hits the skids

 HEDGING BETS

+The surge in front-end rates as well as the dollar's overall appreciation have pushed hedging costs of holding U.S. fixed-income assets for Japanese investors.

-Hedged 10-year Treasuries are now yielding less than -1%, according to Cole's data, having fallen below the yield of a 10-year JGB earlier this year.
+Hedged 10-year Treasuries are now yielding less than -1%, according to data from Adam Cole, currency strategist, RBC Capital Markets, having fallen below the yield of a 10-year JGB earlier this year.

-"Many JPY-based investors, who have enjoyed years of positive carry on hedged Treasuries, now a face a stark choice on what has become a deeply-negative yielding asset class," Cole said.

 As shorter-dated U.S. Treasury yields have risen - reflecting the belief among investors that the Fed will keep raising rates for the coming months - they have shot above longer-dated ones, which makes it far more expensive to hedge.

-This pushes forward foreign exchange rates below current, or spot rates, meaning investors that have locked in their U.S. currency exposure - which they need to buy Treasuries - are faced with the prospect of losing out when they eventually swapped those dollars back into yen.
+This pushes forward currency rates below current, or spot rates, meaning investors that have locked in their dollar exposure - which they need to buy Treasuries - are faced with the prospect of losing out when they eventually swapped those dollars back into yen.

-Any advantage an investor gains by holding higher-yielding Treasuries over JGBs is wiped out by the cost of the hedge.

-"For a Japanese investor the question is – if I have to hedge, is there any point in holding (U.S. bonds) should I just be selling my Treasuries?"
-SocGen's Juckes said.

-At the margin, it would appear that selling Treasuries to take advantage of juicier domestic yields would be a good option.
-But the stress is on "at the margin", not least because of the sheer size of Japanese investors' holdings of U.S. debt, analysts said.
+That said, some analysts believe the stress of owning Treasuries is likely "at the margin", not least because of the sheer size of Japanese investors' holdings of U.S. debt, analysts said.

 "In terms of Japanese investors bringing money home - even if you look on a dollar/yen basis for example, you still get an enormous pickup in U.S. Treasuries if you're a Japanese investor, before switching back into yen," Rabobank senior rates strategist Richard Maguire said.

 "So I don't think the maths stack up.
-I don't think this sees a wholesale repatriation of Japanese investment back into JGBs, which would be negative for (German) Bunds, (Italian) BTPs and U.S. Treasuries," he said.
+I don't think this sees a wholesale repatriation of Japanese investment back into JGBs, which would be negative for (German) Bunds, (Italian) BTPs and U.S. Treasuries."

 JPMorgan strategists say high-grade corporate bonds will also feel the pinch, as it fuels global volatility, but there is a silver lining.